zlwang-cs/zlwang-cs.github.io-archive/README.md

 * Upgrading awesome fonts and modifying some layouts.
 * Use "About" as main.
   * It can be written in simple resume form.
-* Change "Post" to "Project Portfolio"
+* Change "Post" to "Project publication"
   * You can manage your project experience just like running a blog.